cobalt-code/powershell/README.md

 to the user-objects.
 Attributes of user-objects that have values wil left untouched.
 The script will start with the numerical RID of the user-object to search for a free uidNumber ( the searchRange is 250 ).

+2) Create-AutoFS-Maps.ps1

+this script is intended to create autofs-maps in active directory to be served by sssd to autofs this script will provide so called indirect maps.
+The created maps must not be unique, so it is possible to create them in different OUs to serve different locations.